Master of Architecture

 - IELTS 6.5, with subscores of 6.0 for all four subscores

 - PTE-Academic 54, with subscores of Reading 51, Listening 47, Speaking 53, and Writing 56.

 - Letters of Recommendation Three required, preferably from individuals acquainted with the applicant’s recent academic, professional, or creative work.
 Letters from professors who can assess the applicant’s academic abilities and potential for graduate school are the most useful.
 Letters from employers are also acceptable.

 - Personal Statement A 500-word statement in which applicants should discuss academic interests and objectives, how they can be pursued through study at UIC, what the applicant would contribute to the program, and why they want to pursue a degree at UIC, specifically.
 Applicants should also explain how their architectural interests have been shaped by significant past experiences.

-- Advanced Standing Applicants with sufficient prior academic work may be considered for advanced standing to begin in the second year of the program.
-To do so, applicants must submit all required application materials and meet the following additional requirements: prior completion of one year of history of architecture; six to eight studios within an undergraduate curriculum that has a disciplinary focus similar to that of UIC; upper-level course work in theory and history equivalent to ARCH 531/ARCH 532; and at least one year of architectural and environmental technology OR one year of structures.
-It is additionally determined by how well an applicant's previous work aligns with the kind of work done at UIC.
+- Advanced Standing Applicants with sufficient prior academic work in architecture may be considered for advanced placement into the second year of the program.
+Advanced standing candidates must submit all required application materials and meet the following additional requirements: prior completion of one year of architecture history; six to eight studios within an undergraduate curriculum that has a disciplinary focus similar to that of UIC; upper-level course work in theory and history equivalent to ARCH 531/ARCH 532; and at least one year of architectural and environmental technology or one year of structures.
+Placement is additionally determined by how well an applicant's previous work aligns with the kind of work done at UIC.
 Advanced standing status is granted to a very small number of applicants—typically, fewer than 10% of all MArch applicants are granted advanced placement.

 - Deadlines The application deadline for this program is earlier than the Graduate College deadline; for information about current deadlines, please see the School of Architecture website.